The Jerusalem Council: The Second Serious Error of the Apostles

 Some of them highlight the problems; some admonish to obedience where it might be lacking; some are warnings of the inherent dangers of incipient legalism either to grace or unity.

-What is stunning is just how many of these types of text there are!
+What is stunning is just how many texts of these types there are!

 Since this article examines in detail the events in the book of Acts, the list below begins with the epistle to the Romans and proceeds through the NT.